Facilitating Workplace Success for Disconnected and Disadvantaged Youth

 The correlation between criminal activity and youth unemployment is worth exploring in greater depth, particularly the nexus with education.
-In 2011, H. R. 683, or the Urban Jobs Act (UJA), was proposed “to reduce the disproportionate incarceration of minority youth and to prepare eligible young adults for entry into the world of work by providing a comprehensive set of services that includes job training, education, and support services.”
+Some legislation has been proposed “to reduce the disproportionate incarceration of minority youth and to prepare eligible young adults for entry into the world of work by providing a comprehensive set of services that includes job training, education, and support services.”
 The Congressional findings in the second section of the proposed legislation enumerate the hardships faced by minority youth.
 Of particular relevance are the following:

 Following this train of logic, youth unemployment is correlated to increased criminal activity, which often leads to incarceration.
 Incarceration can cause youth to drop out of school.
 Inadequate education and “involvement in crime reduces subsequent employment prospects and consequently increases the probability of participating in crime.”